- Ch.1: Choose Your Hosting Provider

 You’ve reached the final destination on the online store virtual train ride, and you should pat yourself on the back!

-All we’ve mentioned above will make it easier for you to carve your way in today’s marketplace and try to stand out.
+All we’ve mentioned above will make it easier for you to carve your way into today’s marketplace and try to stand out.
 However, there is always room for improvement and learning.

 We hope our guide has lent you a helping hand.
 Now, are you ready to go on air with your store?